 The child who receives respect and estimation will grow into a sober and respectable person.
-He always tries to maintain his reputation and refrains from doing anything wrong.
+He always tries to maintain his reputation and refrain from doing anything wrong.
 He tries to keep doing good things to rise in the estimation of others.
-The child who is not treated by his parents with due respect, he tries to emulate them while dealing with others.
+The child who is not treated by his parents with due respect tries to emulate them while dealing with others.
 A child is a man in miniature and like all men he loves himself.
 He will be displeased if he is not treated properly and with respect.

-Here are some moral points on interacting with your Child
+Here are some moral points on interacting with your Child:

 - Love your children equally, but treat them uniquely